yurovsky/yurovsky.github.io/_posts/2017-01-20-qemu-unit-tests.md

         help
           This is a our example app.

+They also need to call out `host-qemu` as a dependency in their recipe, for example for in `example-app.mk`, we could have:

+    EXAMPLE_APP_DEPENDENCIES = host-qemu

 Now when `example-app` is built, buildroot will build and deploy `qemu-arm` (to `host`).